 What do I mean?
 Take influencer marketing, for instance.
 Celebrities have been endorsing products since the 1760s.
 Content marketing has been used for many years, too.
 Ben Franklin, for example, published “Poor Richard’s Almanack” in the 1730s.
 Email marketing isn’t that different, either, considering mail order catalogues have been sent to potential customers since 1498.

-People use these methods, and they continue to use them, because they work.
+People use these methods, and they continue to use them because they work.
 Even things like radio ads, television commercials, and billboards still have a place in the market.
-According to a recent study, out-of-home advertising hit a new high of $8 billion by the end of 2018.
+According to recent studies, out-of-home advertising hit a new high of $8 billion by the end of 2018.

 There are several mediums that are part of paid advertising, and they are both online and offline.
 The offline ads that you might consider are radio ads, magazine ads, television ads, newspaper ads, bus ads, and billboards.